core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Admitted resource retrieval through consecutive group requests with the Block2 Option.

-* Clarified relation with TCP/TLS/WebSockets.
+* Clarified relationship with TCP/TLS/WebSockets.

 * Clarified security on the different legs with a proxy.